hungryram/mitro-team/content/testimonials/_index.md

 +++
-body = "View client reviews."
-meta_description = "Our clients put their trust in our team" title = "Testimonial" title_tag = "Testimonial"
+body = "Here is what our Clients have to say about working with the Mitro Team." meta_description = "Our clients put their trust in our team" title = "Testimonial" title_tag = "Testimonial"